 International food stores make money by selling international foods, pre-cooked dishes, deserts, candy, drinks, alcohol, and other items.
 Some international food stores have cafes, and others may have fresh food restaurants inside.
 An international food store needs to be the “one-stop-shop” of its area to be successful.
 For this reason, a lot of international food stores offer all the services a grocery store would have while also offering food that cannot be found at other local grocery stores.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your international food store is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your international food store is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Federal Business Licensing Requirements